 I had Jenna to demonstrate the exercises.

 Lie on your side, straight from the front and side.
-Grab the ankle and pull it towards the seat.
-Feel for light stretch in front of the thigh to the hip.
+Grab the ankle and pull it toward the seat.
+Feel for a light stretch in front of the thigh to the hip.

-If you do not feel much stretch when you place the heel towards the seat, in the same position bring the knee back to intensify the stretch in front of the hip.
+If you do not feel much of a stretch when you place the heel toward the seat, then bring the knee back in the same position to intensify the stretch in front of the hip.

-Perform 1 set of 2 reps, alternating back and forth on each leg with a 20-second hold with an intensity of light stretch in the quadriceps and hips.
+Perform one set of 2 reps, alternating back and forth on each leg with a 20-second hold with an intensity of light stretch in the quadriceps and hips.

-Single-Leg Quad Stretch (Modified Position): Instead of bringing the heel towards the seat, just flex the knees at 90 degrees and bring that knee back.
+Instead of bringing the heel toward the seat, just flex the knees at 90 degrees and bring that knee back.

-Common thing is with people that run, they have tight quads and tight hip flexors, so this stretch is important especially if you sit a lot.
-And if you are not really working on your recovery before running, you will end up having a buildup of tightness in your quads and in your hips, so it is important to release it and relax.
+The common thing is with people who run is that they have tight quads and tight hip flexors, so this stretch is important especially if you sit a lot.
+If you are not working on your recovery before running, you will end up having a buildup of tightness in your quads and your hips, so it is important to release it and relax.
 This stretch will help you do that.

 In an upright sitting position, sit on the edge of the chair.
-Brace your hands to the side.
-Tighten your abdominal area.
-Lift the foot up and straighten the leg bringing it up as high as you can and then go back down.
+Brace your hands to the side and tighten your abdominal area.
+Lift the foot up and straighten the leg bringing it up as high as you can, and then go back down.

-Perform 1 set of 5 reps on each side (you can do 5 on one leg or alternate it back and forth) in a smooth controlled movement with good stop at the top position for 1 second, returning back to start position with light intensity.
+Perform one set of 5 reps on each side — you can do 5 on one leg or alternate it back and forth — in a smooth, controlled movement with a good stop at the top position for 1 second, returning to the start position with light intensity.

-In standing position, place the tubing just above the knee.
-Shuffle by moving from one side and dragging the other leg, constantly keeping resistance on the tubing.
+In a standing position, place the tubing just above the knee.
+Shuffle by moving from one side and dragging the other leg, keeping resistance on the tubing constantly.